SAP/luigi/docs/luigi-client-api.md

 ### goBack

 Discards the active view and navigates back to the last visited view.
-Works with preserved views, as well as classical browser back substitute. `goBackContext` is only available when using preserved views.
+Works with preserved views, and also acts as the substitute of the browser **back** button. **goBackContext** is only available when using preserved views.

 #### Parameters